3snowp7im/urn/README.md

 # About

 This simple split tracker was hacked together by 3snow p7im.
-It has no frills and is not customizable.
 It was originally written because there were no exisiting solutions for split tracking with a delayed start available on *nix platforms.

 # Usage